lissizza/discord-js-subtitle-bot/README.md

 # Discord JS Subtitle Bot

-This is a Discord bot that joins a voice channel, listens to the conversation, and posts transcriptions in a selected text channel using OpenAI's Whisper API.
+This is a Discord bot that joins a voice channel, listens to the conversation, and posts transcriptions or translations in a selected text channel using OpenAI's Whisper API.

 ## Version

-Current version: v1.1.0
+Current version: v1.1.2

 ## Features

 - Joins a voice channel and listens to conversations.
 - Transcribes audio using OpenAI's Whisper API.
+- Translates transcriptions to a selected language using OpenAI's models.
-- Posts transcriptions in a selected text channel.
+- Posts transcriptions or translations in a selected text channel.
 - Allows users to select the text channel using buttons or commands.
-- Provides a settings menu to configure transcription parameters.
+- Provides a settings menu to configure transcription and translation parameters.
+- Supports command-based configuration for ease of use.

 ## Setup